Biden: 'Tough' to meet Afghanistan troop withdrawal date | DW | 17.03.2021

-The Taliban has warned there would be "consequences" if the US did not leave by the end of April.
+The Taliban has warned that there would be "consequences" if the US did not leave Afghanistan by the end of April.
 The US has been in the country for nearly two decades.

-US President Joe Biden said in an interview with American broadcaster ABC on Wednesday that it would be "tough" to withdraw the remaining 2,500 American troops from Afghanistan by May.
+On Wednesday, President Joe Biden told the US broadcaster ABC that it would be "tough" to withdraw the remaining 2,500 American troops from Afghanistan by May.

-"I am in the process of making that decision now as to when they will leave," said Biden.
+"I am in the process of making that decision now as to when they will leave," Biden said.
 "It could happen, but it is tough."

 The Taliban immediately responded, telling the AFP news agency that there would be "consequences" if the US did not pull out its troops by the designated May 1 deadline.